msmbuilder/msmbuilder/docs/tutorial.rst

    trajectories in it and a ``pdb`` topology file named ``fs-peptide.pdb``.
    Feel free to load one of these trajectories in VMD to get a sense of what they look like.
 Ensure that the symlinks ``top.pdb`` and ``trajs`` resolve to the correct place.
-We use symlinks to map filenames specific to your project or protein into "standard" msmbuilder names.
+We use symlinks to map *your* filenames to into "standard" msmbuilder names.
 For example, if your set of trajectories was stored on another partition, you could use a symlink to point to the folder, name it ``trajs``, and the scripts will work without modification.